Click here to review text of state statute (see Conn. Gen. Stat. §36a-701b).

 Notice Procedures & Timing / Other Obligations

-Written, electronic or telephonic notice must be provided to any resident of Connecticut whose personal information was breached or is reasonably believed to have been breached without unreasonable delay but not later than ninety (90) days after the discovery of such breach unless a shorter time is required under federal law or a law enforcement agency determines that notice will impede a criminal investigation (in which case notification is delayed until authorized by law enforcement).
+Written, electronic or telephonic notice must be provided to any resident of Connecticut whose personal information was breached or is reasonably believed to have been breached without unreasonable delay but not later than sixty (60) days after the discovery of such breach unless a shorter time is required under federal law or a law enforcement agency determines that notice will impede a criminal investigation (in which case notification is delayed until authorized by law enforcement).

 - Substitute notice is available by means prescribed in the statute if costs to exceed $250,000, affected class exceeds 500,000 persons, or covered entity has insufficient contact information.

-- Notice not required if the entity responsible for the data determines in consultation with federal, state and local law enforcement that there is no reasonable likelihood of harm to individuals whose information has been acquired and accessed.
+- Notice not required if the entity responsible for the data determines in consultation with federal, state and local law enforcement that there is no reasonable likelihood of harm to individuals whose information has been acquired or accessed.

 Encryption Safe Harbor / Other Exemptions